 Khon Kaen – A Wedding And An Empty Fruit Bowl

-Khon Kaen is never going to make the worlds big fruit bowl.
-The Big Apple it isn’t and the Big Mango it ain’t.
-Isn’t and ain’t kind of sums up Khon Kaen to me.
-What New York and Bangkok serves up in big chunks Khon Kaen offers in small slices, but the fruit still tastes sweet.
-It isn’t ever and ain’t never going to make life’s big fruit bowl.
-However, I was there for only two days and that’s not enough time to blow any place one big raspberry.
+Khon Kaen is never going to make the world’s big fruit bowl.
+The Big Apple it isn’t, and the Big Mango it ain’t.
+Isn’t, and ain’t, kind of sum up Khon Kaen to me.
+What New York and Bangkok serves up in big chunks, Khon Kaen offers in smaller slices, but it isn’t ever, and ain’t never, going to make Thailand’s big party fruit bowl.

 Khon Kaen has two bus stations, non air and air con.
-Our plan was simple.
-Wonderful Wi would check into a hotel mid afternoon and my bus from Suvarnabhumi airport would arrive at the air con terminal in the early hours the next morning.
+My plan was simple.
+Wonderful Wi would check in to one of the city’s hotels mid afternoon, and my VIP coach from Suvarnabhumi airport would arrive at Khon Kaen’s air con bus terminal in the early hours the next morning.
 Wilai would meet me there.
-Wilai waited at the non air bus station from 2-30 am, my bus bus arrived at the other 45 minutes later, eventually we met.
+Wilai waited at the non air bus station from 2-30 am, my bus arrived at the air con one 45 minutes later, eventually we met.

-It’s difficult to judge a city in two and a half days but what little I saw didn’t really convince me to return another time.
-The Central Plaza shopping mall was huge and would make a large dot on even Bangkok’s map but it seemed just too grand for this city.
-Those seeking night life would be a little disappointed, a two hour drive to Udon Thani would reap a far better hangover.
+It’s difficult to judge a city in two and a half days, but what little I did see, didn’t really convince me it was my kind of place.
+Khon Kaen’s Central Plaza shopping mall was huge, and would even make a large dot on Bangkok’s map, but it seemed just too big for the city.
+Khon Kaen was ideal for shopping, but I’m more of a nightlife animal.

-My mate Dean was marrying Nuan a rural girl from Roi- Et which is a far bit east of Khon Kaen.
-Wilai and myself were the only guests and Dean wisely chose to put a fair distance between the wedding ceremony and his future in laws.
-A dowry is much more easy to negotiate on your terms long distance, and over a phone.
+We were in Khon Kaen because my mate Dean was marrying Nuan, a rural girl from Roi- Et, which is a far bit east of Khon Kaen.
+Wilai and myself were the only guests, and Dean wisely chose to put a fair distance between the wedding ceremony and his future in-laws.
+A dowry is more easy to negotiate long distance, and over a phone.

-We all turned up at the local district office in one tuk tuk, not many weddings can say that.
+We all turned up at the local district office in one tuk tuk, not many wedding parties can say that.
 Inside it looked more like a place to cash travellers cheques than get hitched.
-If there was a shirt, tie, white dress or bouquet about then none of them were in our possession.
-A couple of clerks overworked their rubber stamps and it was all over, there wasn’t even a fat lady to stand up and sing.
-Basically pay your 400 baht and put the ring on where the hell you like but don’t kiss the bride in here.
-This is Khon Kaen not Pattaya.
+The ceremony was more wham bam than confetti.
+A couple of clerks banged their rubber stamps and the show was over.
+It was the quickest wedding I’d ever seen.

 The four of us celebrated the matrimony at the lemon chicken restaurant that night.
 The bride and groom seemed very happy together.
-Dean is one loyal guy and I know for sure Nuan has got herself a very good husband.
-From the two days I spent with Nuan I reckon Dean has grabbed himself one beautiful, loyal partner as well.
-I wish them the very best in what I hope is a long and fruitful partnership.
+Dean is one loyal guy and I know Nuan has herself a very good husband.
+From the two days I spent with Nuan, I reckon Dean has grabbed himself one beautiful, loyal partner as well.
+I wish them the very best in what I hope is a long and happy partnership.

 Our partnership with Khon Kaen ended very much as it had started.
-We took a mid morning tuk tuk to the air con bus station but the next bus to Udon Thani was a while away.
-Wi instructed the tuk tuk driver to take us to the non air terminal and within minutes we were on our way to Wilai’s home province.
-My overall impression of Khon Kaen and I will again stress it was formed over a very short stay was that it really didn’t have enough life for me, and this was the busy Christmas season.
-Sweet dreams Khon Kaen and if you ever wake up big time then give me a shout sometime.
+We took a mid morning tuk tuk to the air con bus station, but the next bus to Udon Thani was a long time away.
+Wilai then told the tuk tuk driver to take us to the non air terminal, and within minutes we were on our way to Udon Thani.

 Martyn, Khon Kaen sounds very similar to Mukdahan…perhaps a bit bigger.
 The small towns can be nice to kick back take it all in and rejuvenate some but much like you I need a bit more going on.